ls1intum/Artemis/docs/dev/setup/kubernetes.rst

    Account in DockerHub is needed in order to push the Artemis image which will be used by the Kubernetes deployment.

 * `k3d <https://k3d.io/#installation>`__ - v4.4.7
-   k3d is lightweight wrapper to run k3s which is a lightweght Kubernetes distribution in Docker. k3d makes it very easy to create k3s clusters especially for local deployment on Kubernetes.
+   k3d is lightweight wrapper to run k3s which is a lightweight Kubernetes distribution in Docker. k3d makes it very easy to create k3s clusters especially for local deployment on Kubernetes.

    Windows users can use ``choco`` to install it.
 More details can be found in the link under ``Other Installation Methods``